 When possible, the eduroam service should be used for wireless network access.
 Temporary visitors with eduroam credentials from their home institutions are able with those credentials to use the University’s unrestricted campus services.
 Temporary visitors and members of the University community who use the visitor wireless service must comply with the University’s policies regarding network and Internet use.
 Abusive behaviors that disrupt campus service can result in a device being blocked indefinitely from further use of any University network services.
 When using Princeton University eduroam access from other eduroam-participating institutions, you must remember you are representing the University, and must refrain from activity that interferes with the host’s network performance or that brings opprobrium to the host school.

 At Princeton, mass electronic mailings are permitted only as authorized by appropriate University offices.
 The same authority would govern e-mail to those constituencies, even if the sender does not use the official list, but creates multiple smaller groups to accomplish the same end.
 In general, the same authority approves the use of large e-mail lists as approves large paper mailings to the same audiences.
 You may not send large mass e-mailings or voice mailings without the appropriate University authorization.

 Appropriate authorization also must be obtained to conduct Web-based or e-mail surveys, whether among members of the campus community or of people outside the University.
-Surveys related to research and instruction must obtain approval from the University’s Institutional Review Panel on Human Subjects, and, in the case of undergraduate research, from Office of Dean of the College.
+Surveys related to research and instruction must obtain approval from the University’s Institutional Review Board for Human Subjects, and, in the case of undergraduate research, from Office of Dean of the College.
 Special approval is not needed for departments seeking feedback on their courses or services, nor for recognized organizations canvassing their members.